 Nonparametric Bayesian Methods: Models, Algorithms, and Applications

-This tutorial is taking place at the Foundations of Machine Learning Boot Camp at the Simons Institute at UC Berkeley.
+This tutorial took place at the Foundations of Machine Learning Boot Camp at the Simons Institute at UC Berkeley.
+See this link for the latest versions and videos of this tutorial.

 Wednesday, January 25, 2017